 - High Porosity: High-porosity hair has cuticles that are lifted or damaged, which allows moisture to enter easily but makes it equally easy to lose.
 This type of hair tends to dry quickly, become frizzy, and is often more prone to breakage.
 High porosity is commonly a result of damage from chemical treatments, heat styling, or environmental factors.

-Why is Hair Porosity Important?
+Why Is Hair Porosity Important?

-How to Test Your Hair’s Porosity
+How To Test Your Hair’s Porosity

 A simple way to test your hair’s porosity at home is the water test.
 Drop a strand of clean hair into a glass of water and observe how it behaves: